msr-asia-summit/msr-asia-summit.github.io/registration.md

 ---

 ### <font color="MediumSeaGreen">Requirements for the first phase</font>
-<b>All software engieering researchers including students can join the first phase!!</b>
+<b>All software engineering researchers and students can join the first phase!!</b>

 ### <font color="MediumSeaGreen">Requirements for the second phase</font>
 The main aim of the second phase is to encourage young researchers/students to develop a new research network and to provide them with opportunities for research collaborations.
 Hence, only the participants satisfying the following requirements:<br>